-My name is Shinkyu Lee (이신규 in Korean; 李信珪 in classical Chinese), and I go by James Lee.
 I am a Visiting Assistant Professor of International and Global Studies at Middlebury College, where I also serve as the Track Director for the Global Migration and Diaspora track and as a Faculty Fellow at the Rohatyn Center for Global Affairs.
 I hold a PhD from the joint program in the Department of Political Science and the Kroc Institute for International Peace Studies at the University of Notre Dame.
+My training also includes master’s degrees in religion and anthropology from Harvard University and the University of Aberdeen (Scotland, UK).

 Formerly a soldier, seminarian, and NGO worker, I emphasize the close relationship between theoretical ideas and the real world of politics in my teaching.
 Before coming to Middlebury, I taught in the Department of Politics at Oberlin College.